 If you have superannuation and sustain an injury, you may be able to access a lump sum payment through your policy.
 Many people are unaware that their superannuation policy provides additional benefits.
 An experienced superannuation and insurance lawyer will assist you in identifying whether such benefits exist in your policy and submit an application on your behalf.
 If your application is rejected, your lawyer will advise you of the process for challenging the decision.

 In addition, you may have a personal insurance policy, such as life insurance, income protection insurance, sickness and accident insurance, which may include provisions for compensation should you be injured in an accident.

 These benefits may be available in addition to other forms of compensation and benefits.
 You should seek legal advice from a Slater and Gordon lawyer in our superannuation and insurance department regarding your entitlement to claim compensation.

 Am I still eligible to make a claim even if a relative has died from an asbestos related disease?

 Yes.
-If your partner or a family member dies as a result of an asbestos-related injury, an asbestos claim for compensation may still be available to the estate or the dependants of the deceased.
-The asbestos claim may be limited to the financial consequences of the death.
+If your partner or a family member dies as a result of an asbestos-related injury, an claim for compensation may still be available to the estate or the dependants of the deceased.
+The claim may be limited to the financial consequences of the death.